Canonical quantization for Equilibrium Thermodynamics: Physical implications for the ideal gas

 In the thermodynamic case, we have shown that even though the temperature operator $\hat{\pi}$ is not strictly Hermitian, it can be associated with a pseudo-Hermitian counterpart preserving the same commutation algebra.
 This ensures that the algebraic structure of the theory remains intact, allowing us to treat the extensive and intensive thermodynamic variables as conjugate pairs of coordinates and momenta within a mechanical framework.
 From Eq.~(\ref{commutadors ideal gas}), we immediately obtain the fundamental thermodynamic uncertainty relations

 which we interpret as \textit{Equilibrium Thermodynamic Uncertainty Relations}.
 It is important to contrast the physical scales at which these uncertainty relations apply with those discussed in the introduction, i.e. $\Delta P \Delta V \gtrsim \hbar_1$.
 The latter is system-dependent, scaling with the boundary area $A$.
-In contrast, the relations derived here depend on the constant $\bbar$, which is tied to the Planck scale.
+In contrast, the relations derived here depend on the constant $\bbar$.
 This follows from the genuinely thermodynamic perspective we employ: the systems are regarded as black boxes, with their internal boundaries and microscopic details left completely unspecified.

 Moreover, if we choose to express the first law in its entropic form \cite{callen2006thermodynamics},